jasonalshamary/hungryadmin/content/Posts/missionvsmoneyvsethics.rst

 protect the KKK from a DDOS, or helping them ensure that their newsletters get sent out.
 How could I look at myself every morning knowing I’m potentially helping spread the message of organizations built on hatred and racism?
-The money was decent and the benefits were okay, but the morals just weren’t there and I don’t understand how anyone who currently works there could continue doing so knowing they would allow such an organization to use their services or how they could be okay with having that sort of customer.
+The money was decent and the benefits were okay, but the ethics just weren’t there and I don’t understand how anyone who currently works there could continue doing so knowing they would allow such an organization to use their services or how they could be okay with having that sort of customer.
 I couldn’t work